svub/nunya/_SETUP.md

 * View on Secret Testnet block explorer at https://testnet.ping.pub/secret/

 * Reference https://docs.scrt.network/secret-network-documentation/development/readme-1/compile-and-deploy

-### Setup Custom Gateways and Relayers <a id="setup-gateways-relayers"></a>

-See https://github.com/ltfschoen/SecretPath to deploy the following:

-* Custom Public Gateway on Ethereum Sepolia
-* Custom Relay Network
-* Custom Private Gateway on Secret Network

-The deployed [NunyaBusiness.sol](./packages/hardhat/contracts/NunyaBusiness.sol) contract on Ethereum Sepolia shall interact with the Public Gateway.

-The deployed [Nunya Private Contract](./packages/secret-contracts/nunya-contract/src/contract.rs) shall interact with the Private Gateway on Secret Network

 ### Setup Frontend and Solidity Contracts <a id="setup-frontend"></a>